xparq/Out_of_Nothing/doc/INSPIRATION.md

   I honestly have 0 idea whatsoever about the specifics of this game.
-  I've only seen a [reddit post](https://www.reddit.com/r/NoMansSkyTheGame/comments/6umfoe/help_stranded_on_a_dead_planet/) with someone asking for help in a pretty uninspiring situation, and I haven't even read any of the answers there -- but I've received strong meta signals telling me what to do. :)
+  I've only seen a [reddit post](https://www.reddit.com/r/NoMansSkyTheGame/comments/6umfoe/help_stranded_on_a_dead_planet/) with someone asking for help in a pretty uninspiring situation, and I haven't even read any of the answers there -- but I've received strong meta signals, whispering what to do! :)
-  Also as a reminder of Elite... ;)
+  Also, as a reminder of Elite...

 Elite